jbyrdrh/splunk-install-example/README.md

 # Ansible-Splunk-Base

+I modified the example from https://github.com/johnmcgovern/ansible-splunk-base.git which I found on youtube: https://www.youtube.com/watch?v=vEDXfFebG3E

+- The main playbook that I had to modify was roles/os-config/tasks/main.yml

 This is an Ansible project that installs or upgrades Splunk to a specific version.
 It can also perform basic OS config (ulimits, THP disabled, hostname, etc.), ./splunk/etc/ backups, and SSL cert installation.